OpenNewsLabs/autoEdit_2/README.md

 ## Ready to use release

 See [releases section](https://github.com/OpenNewsLabs/autoEdit_2/releases) to download latest packaged version ready to use.
+And view [user manual](https://pietropassarelli.gitbooks.io/autoedit2-user-manual/content/) for overview of the app.

 All you need to get started is to decide what speech to text service you want to use and get some credentials to get going [check out the user manual for more details](https://pietropassarelli.gitbooks.io/autoedit2-user-manual/content/setup-stt-apis.html)